Programme overview

 - Consent to a police vet check;

-- Provide the names of two referees who Unitec or your placement provider can contact;
+- Provide the names of two referees whom Unitec or your placement provider can contact;

 - If required, participate in an interview;

-- If required, provide a chronological summary of your work history for the past 5 years and the name of any professional organisations, licensing authorities and registration authorities that you have been or are a member of.
+- If required, provide a chronological summary of your work history for the past 5 years and the names of any professional organisations, licensing authorities, and registration authorities you have been or are a member of.

 Courses and timetables